The Black Tent: Plot

-The film begins with Colonel Sir Charles Holland (Donald Sinden) receiving a note at his country estate and proceeding to London.

-He contacts the Foreign Office and is informed that his missing-in-action brother may be still in Libya.
-A promissary note dating from the Second World War has turned up in the British Embassy in Tripoli signed by his presumed-dead brother who had given in to a nomadic bedouin tribe.
+Colonel Sir Charles Holland receives a note at his country estate.
+He contacts the Foreign Office and is informed that his missing-in-action brother may still be alive in Libya.
+A promissory note dating from the Second World War has turned up at the British Embassy in Tripoli signed by his presumed-dead brother, who had given it to a nomadic Bedouin tribe.

-Sir Charles goes to Libya and is guided into the desert by Ali (Donald Pleasence) in search of his brother.
-They track down the tribe who had presented the note.
-The chief Sheik Salem ben Yussef (André Morrell) lives in a black tent.
+Sir Charles goes to Libya, and guided into the desert by Ali in search of his brother, they track down the tribe.
+The chief, Sheik Salem ben Yussef, lives in a black tent.
 He admits to having sheltered his brother but is otherwise dismissive.
-However, Sir Charles spots that one of the women Mabrouka has a blonde son (Daoud) of an age appropriate for his brother to have been the father.
-He puts two and two together and confronts the chief only to find the girl in question is his daughter.
+However, Sir Charles spots that one of the women, Mabrouka, has a blond son of an age such that his brother could be the father.
+He confronts the chief, only to find the girl in question is his daughter.
 Sir Charles is asked to leave the camp, but the girl passes a paper to Ali.
 It is the diary of the brother's time in Libya.

-The film then goes back to a tank battle where blonde-haired Captain Holland (Anthony Steel) is sprawled unconscious beside his tank on the sand with a bad shoulder wound.
-When he comes to, he walks over the dunes until collapsing near a Bedouin encampment at an oasis.
-He is found by the sheik's daughter, Mabrouka (Anna Maria Sandri), who takes him to the camp which consists of several black tents.
+The film then flashes back to a tank battle where blond-haired Captain Holland is sprawled unconscious beside his tank on the sand with a bad shoulder wound.
+When he comes to, he walks over the dunes until he collapses near a Bedouin encampment at an oasis.
+He is found by Mabrouka, who takes him to the camp, which consists of several black tents.